Thick As Thieves Live Service, Roadmap, and Console Guide

 How This Affects Buyer Expectations

 The practical takeaway is straightforward.
 If you want a compact stealth game on PC on May 20, 2026, the current messaging supports that expectation.
-If you want a guaranteed multi-year roadmap, a console launch date, or a live-service content engine, the current messaging does not support that expectation.
+If you want a guaranteed multi-year roadmap, a dated console launch, or a live-service content engine, the current messaging does not support that expectation.
 Neither answer is negative by itself.
 The point is to align the buyer's expectation with the product that is actually being sold.

 That makes this page more valuable than a generic news rewrite.
 It helps the reader decide whether to buy now, wait for more content, or wait for a potential future platform announcement.
 Those are real decisions, and the source-backed answer is better than pretending certainty where none exists.